namwa/minimalist-theme/README.md

 ## Run Hugo

+### Production

+Go to  `themes/minimalist-theme` directory and run `npm run build`.

 To generate the Hugo site, from the root folder ie `myNewHugoSite`
 ```
 hugo
 ```

+### Development

+Go to  `themes/minimalist-theme` directory and run `npm run watch` to adjust styles in TailwindCSS and see changes.

-For local development run Hugo's built in local server.
+Run Hugo's built in local server.
 ```
 hugo server
 ```
 Your local site will be served at `localhost:1313`.

 ## Create a blog post